Omnichannel Ecommerce Platform: Detailed Overview

 Top 3 Challenges You’ll Face With an Omnichannel Ecommerce Platform

-A survey by PwC found that 59% of customers say that the quality of customer service is the key differentiator in deciding whether they would remain loyal to a brand
+Quality of customer service is a key differentiator in deciding whether customers remain loyal to a brand.

 Data Integration and Consistency